-Aloe Vera, an alternative to mouthwash:
+An alternative to mouthwash:

 Researchers of Ethiopian Journal of Health Sciences in a study in 2014 found its extract may be a very good substitute of chemical-based mouthwashes.
 Vitamin C in it can prevent plaque.
 Moreover, it may be helpful to overcome bleeding or swollen gums.

-Aloe Vera reduces dental plaque:
+Aloe reduces dental plaque:

 A very common concern of human health is tooth decay as well as gum diseases.
 They occur mainly due to plaque (bacterial biofilms) buildup on the teeth.
 To overcome the problem, rinse the mouth with its 100% pure juice is very effective.

 In study 300 healthy people rinse their mouths using its pure sap and chlorhexidine, a standard mouthwash property.
 After 4 days, it was found that both were equally beneficial.